 This is one of those key questions I hear regularly in my workshops as I travel around the country.
 It’s a tough one to solve because there is so much emotional power tied up in the independence of being able to drive.
 The issue is further complicated when the person in question lives in an area where public transportation isn’t good.
 If this is your caregiving dilemma, it may help you to pull the problem apart into bite-sized pieces.

-Taking The Car Keys Away From Mom or Dad
+Taking Car Keys From Elderly Parent

 - First step; Determine if your parent’s driving is hazardous.
 Do they drive too slow or too fast?
 Do they have trouble reading street or traffic signs?
 Have they recently side-swiped other cars or been in fender-benders?
 While these little accidents aren’t big concerns, they may be a tip-off that your parent’s vision isn’t sharp enough for them to drive safely.
 If you don’t want to be set up as the judge of your parent’s driving ability, contact an Occupational Therapist (OT) and have him or her conduct a driving ability assessment.
 The pitfall to avoid is having the mind-set that even though Mom or Dad’s driving isn’t good, “They only go to the store/church/library/doctors, so it’ll be OK.”
 Release that thought.
 Driving skill is either there or it’s not.
 If it’s not, then they shouldn’t be driving.